Bill Caudill: Seattle Mariners

+On April 1, 1982, Caudill was one of two players to be named later from a 1981 mid-season deal in which the Cubs received Pat Tabler from the New York Yankees.
+The Cubs later sent Jay Howell to the Yankees to complete that trade.
+The Yankees immediately sent Caudill, Gene Nelson, and a player to be named later to the Seattle Mariners for Shane Rawley.
+The Mariners later also received Bobby Brown from the Yankees.

 The Mariners introduced a nautically themed bullpen car called the "Tugboat" for the 1982 season.
 It got off to a rocky start for the home opener when Caudill stole the keys during pregame festivities, leaving the Tugboat stranded on the left-field line and delaying the start of the game.
 On another occasion, when brought in to pitch in a one-sided game, Caudill appeared from the bullpen sporting a half-shaved beard.
 He acquired the nickname "the Inspector" after inspecting the Mariners bats for unused hits and discarding those he deemed empty.
 The team began playing the Pink Panther Theme over the Kingdome loudspeakers when he was summoned from the Mariners' bullpen.

 Despite his antics, Caudill emerged as one of the American League's top relievers his first season in Seattle.
 He felt snubbed when All-Star manager Billy Martin of Oakland left him off the AL squad, which had eight pitchers.
-His record stood at 8–3 with a 1.95 ERA and a team record seventeen saves when selections were made.
+His record stood at 8–3 with a 1.95 ERA and a team record 17 saves when selections were made.
 For the season, he went 12–9 with a 2.35 ERA, 26 saves, and 111 strikeouts.